-EXAMPLE: DOT MA L9 ABCD 0301 DOT = Department of Transportation -This symbol certifies that the tire is in compliance with the U.S. Department of Transportation tire s standards, and is approved for highway use. afety MA = Code representing the tire manufacturing location.(2 digits) L9 = Code representing the tire size.(2 digits) ABCD = Code used by tire manufacturer.(1 to 4 digits) 03 = Number representing the week in which the tire was manufactured.(2 digits) -03 means the 3rd week.
-01 = Number representing the year in which the tire was manufactured.(2 digits) -01 means the year 2001. -Prior to July 2000, tire manufacturers were only required to have 1 number to represent the year in which the tire was manufactured.
+ů v EXAMPLE: DOT MA L9 ABCD 0301 DOT = Department of Transportation -This symbol certifies that the tire is in compliance with the U.S. Department of Transportation tire safety standards, and is approved for highway use.
+MA = Code representing the tire manufacturing location.(2 digits) L9 = Code representing the tire size.(2 digits) ABCD = Code used by tire manufacturer.(1 to 4 digits) 03 = Number representing the week in which the tire was manufactured.(2 digits) -03 means the 3rd week.
+01 = Number representing the year in which the tire was manufactured.(2 digits) 01 means the year 2001. -Prior to July 2000, tire manufacturers were only required to have 1 number to represent the year in which the tire was manufactured.
+Example: 021 could represent the 2rd week of 1981 or 1991 which the tire was manufactured.
 Example: 031 could represent the 3rd week of 1981 or 1991.